lisatwyw/gpython/sdh.md

 Abs diff: No change
 Ratio: Yes!

-occupation -> income -> blood pressure as surrogate of health status
+Ex 1: occupation -> income -> blood pressure as surrogate of health status
 - ***mediator*** are variables that fall between causal pathway

-job promotion -> (?) race -> blood pressure (white sense the benefits to changes; black don't because sense of control remains the same)
+Ex 2: job promotion -> (?) race -> blood pressure (white sense the benefits to changes; black don't because sense of control remains the same)
 - ***effect modifiers** are variables that help explain observed relationship

+Is it unfair that pop.
+A has lower rate than pop.
+B?
+- If yes, then that's health inequity

+Recap: All inequities are all inequalities, but not vice-versa

+# Value judgement

+... requires context, info on politics, norms (not necessarily universal)

 # Self-selection